phetsims/perennial/doc/automated-maintenance-process.md

 Generally send a Slack message, and try to find out whether:

 1. Anyone has any release branches that have not yet been published.
-They won't be handled manually by this process.
-   You'll want to coordinate with the responsible developer to patch in the changes you're making (if necessary), and you'll want to inform QA that they should test specifically for this issue (they usually do anyways).
+Notify them that the branch will soon be patched (and will NOT be automatically deployed) and you'll want to inform QA that they should test specifically for this issue (they usually do anyways).
 2. Whether anyone is doing (or has recently done) any maintenance work on release branches that hasn't been published or cleared by QA yet.